Moscow Bolshevik Uprising: 28 October and the capture of the Kremlin by the Junkers

 After the capture of the Kremlin by the junkers, the position of the Military Revolutionary Committee became extremely difficult, as it was cut off from the Red Guards in the outskirts of the city, and telephone communication with them was impossible, since the telephone station was occupied by the cadets.
 In addition, supporters of the Provisional Government gained access to weapons stored in the Central Arsenal in the Kremlin.

 At the call of the MC of the RSDLP(b), the Military Revolutionary Committee and trade unions in the city, a general political strike began.
 The garrison meeting of regimental, company, command and brigade committees, which gathered in the Polytechnical Museum, offered all the military units they had to support the Military Revolutionary Committee, but decided to dissolve the previous leadership of the Soviet of Soldiers’ Deputies and hold new elections, as a result of which a fighting body was established for contacts with the Military Revolutionary Committee.
-By the end of October 28, the revolutionary forces blockaded the center of the city.
+By the end of 28 October, the revolutionary forces blockaded the center of the city.

-From October 28 to October 31, soldiers of the 193rd Infantry Regiment took part in the seizure of the Bryansk railway station, the Provision warehouses in battles at the Ostozhen positions, and stormed the headquarters of the Moscow Military District (Prechistenka Street, 7).
-During the assault, the company commander, Ensign AA Pomerantsev, was seriously wounded.
+From 28 to 31 October, soldiers of the 193rd Infantry Regiment took part in the seizure of the Bryansk railway station, the Provision warehouses in battles at the Ostozhen positions, and stormed the headquarters of the Moscow Military District (7 Prechistenka Street).
+During the assault, the company commander, Ensign A. A. Pomerantsev, was seriously wounded.